-It should go without saying that the weather in Ireland can be a bit rainy, a packable rain jacket is super important.
-You have two options for style of rain jackets.
-The first one we recommend is a classic outdoor rain jacket that is a solid choice for outdoor adventurers.
-The second option being a trench coat for those looking to maintain style while dodging puddles.
-One of the best raincoats for travel is the North Face Resolve.
+It should go without saying that the weather in Ireland can be a bit rainy, this is the most important item in your suitcase.
+You have two options for styles of rain jackets.
+The first one we recommend is a classic packable rain jacket made for hiking that is a solid choice for outdoor adventurers.
+The second option being a trench coat jacket for travel for those looking to maintain style while dodging puddles.

 Travel Water Bottle

 Plastic pollution is a problem everywhere so it’s best not to contribute to the problem by buying plastic water bottles everywhere – plus the water from the taps in Ireland is perfectly safe to drink.

 We’ve shifted to using an insulated aluminum water bottle as it handles the hot sun well.
 However, we also love filtered water bottles in areas we’re uncertain of the water supply.
 Read more about favorite water bottles for travel in our post.

 Travel in Ireland